ELee-Wuollet13/Capstone/README.md

 ---Add rails project for possible modification
 ---Investigate REI website: They appear to use a react frontend so I will try to do the same
 ---Found walkthrough for React with API Server: (https://dev.to/jerodimusprime/building-dynamic-react-apps-with-database-data-3apo)
+---Spent Friday evening discussing needs and priorities with employee contact

 # _Capstone REI Rental_